ubco-W2022T2-data301/project-group-group40/README.md

 ## Describe your dataset in about 150-200 words

-This dataset gives us an in-depth look into the medical expenditures in the United States between the years 2013 and 2017.
-It includes information on how much was spent in total, how much was spent per person, and what percentage of the country's total economic output was dedicated to healthcare.
-The data is broken down into categories such as hospital care, doctor and clinic services, and drug purchases at the pharmacy.
+This dataset provides a more detailed look into medical spending in the United States between 2013 and 2017.
+It includes information on overall spending, spending per person, and what percentage of the country's GDP was devoted to healthcare.
+The data is divided into hospitalization, medical services, and medicine purchases.

-One of the highlights of this dataset is the information it provides on where the money for medical expenditures came from.
-For instance, it delves into spending funded by private health insurance, Medicare, and Medicaid.
-This comprehensive look into the funding of healthcare in the US gives us a much better understanding of the overall financial landscape.
+The data is also noteworthy since it illustrates the funding sources for these expenses, such as private health insurance, Medicare, and Medicaid.
+This gives us a thorough grasp of the financial aspects of healthcare in the United States.

-Another useful feature of this dataset is that it is divided by state, allowing for analysis of spending patterns across different areas of the country.
-This information is particularly useful for healthcare analysts and policy makers who are interested in understanding the current state of healthcare in different regions of the US.
+Furthermore, the data is divided by state, allowing for examining expenditure patterns across the country.
+This data can benefit people in healthcare and policymaking who want to understand the present healthcare situation in the United States.

-In conclusion, this dataset provides us with a wealth of information about the cost of healthcare in the US.
-By tracking spending trends over a period of five years, it gives us a clear picture of how much is being spent, where the money is coming from, and how this has changed over time.
-This information is vital for anyone who wants to understand the current state of healthcare in the US and for those working towards improving the healthcare system.
+In brief, this dataset contains valuable information about the expense of healthcare in the United States.
+It offers a clear picture of how much is spent, where the financing comes from, and how these statistics have evolved by tracking expenditures over five years.
+This data is critical for anybody interested in the present condition of healthcare in the United States and those striving to improve it.